Thorium/WebsitePlayground/specifications/Technologies.md

 [SignalR](http://signalr.net/) is a real-time communication library that can handle also push-based notifications from the server to the clients.
 It uses WebSockets and fallbacks to long-polling.

+### Logary ###

+[Logary] (https://logary.github.io/) is a logging library that makes it easy to integrate with many different "Operational Intelligence platforms" to gather real-time log data from distributed web-servers.

 # Frontend #

 This is just basic HTML-frontend.